 NOTE!
 Before you end or break a lease, you must understand a basic rule about landlord-tenant law in New Jersey.
 Because of the Anti-Eviction Act, you cannot be evicted simply because your lease ends.
 As explained in The Causes for Eviction, a tenant can only be evicted if the landlord can prove one of the good causes for eviction under the law.
 The ending or expiration of a lease is not a good cause for eviction.
 This means that, however long your lease, you do not have to move just because your lease has ended.
 It also means that, unless you or the landlord end your lease, all yearly leases and month-to-month leases automatically renew themselves.
 The only exception to this rule is if you live in a building with only two or three apartments and the landlord lives in one of the apartments.

 Why end a lease?

 Landlords and tenants have different reasons for wanting to end a lease.
 As stated above, a landlord cannot evict you just because your lease is over.
-Because of this, the only reason for a landlord to end your lease is to offer you a new lease with different terms, such as a higher rent or new rules and regulations.
+Because of this, unless the landlord has other legal grounds to evict you, the only reason for a landlord to end your old lease is so that he can offer you a new lease with different terms, such as a higher rent or new rules and regulations.
 By ending your lease, the landlord cannot get you to move but can require you to pay more rent or to follow new rules.

-On the other hand, tenants often want to end their leases because they want to move.
+On the other hand, tenants often want to end their leases because they need or want to move.

 Notice to end a lease